okoloboga/trade_game/README.md

 - **Telegram Web App:** Access via Telegram bot
 - **TON Wallet:** For testing wallet interactions

-## Manual Testing:
+## Manual Testing

+### Wallet Operations

+1. **Deposit TON via Smart Contract:**
+   - Connect a TON wallet via TonConnect in the app.
+   - Navigate to Wallet and click Deposit.
+   - Enter amount and confirm transaction.
+   - Verify transaction is sent to WalletContract.
+   - Check that trading balance in database is updated (added to current balance).
+   - Verify transaction record in transactions table with type: 'deposit'.

+2. **Withdraw TON via Smart Contract:**
+   - Navigate to Wallet and click Withdraw.
+   - Enter amount (minimum 0.11 TON) and confirm transaction.
+   - Note: 0.05 TON is required for contract call (returned to wallet).
+   - Verify transaction is sent to WalletContract.
+   - Check that trading balance in database is updated (subtracted from current balance).
+   - Verify transaction record in transactions table with type: 'withdraw'.
+   - Confirm TON is received in wallet (amount minus contract fee).

+3. **Withdraw RUBLE Tokens:**
+   - Navigate to Wallet and click Withdraw RUBLE.
+   - Enter amount and confirm transaction.
+   - Verify transaction in the transactions table with type: 'ruble'.

+### Trading Operations

+1. **Execute Buy/Sell Trades:**
-Connect a TON wallet via TonConnect in the app.
+   - Connect a TON wallet via TonConnect in the app.
+   - Navigate to Trading page.
-Execute a buy/sell trade in TradeButtons.vue:
+   - Execute a buy/sell trade in TradeButtons.vue.
-Verify that usdt_price is saved in the trades table.
+   - Verify that usdt_price is saved in the trades table.
-Check trade history in TradeHistory.vue for Price column.
+   - Check trade history in TradeHistory.vue for Price column.

-Withdraw RUBLE tokens via WithdrawTokensDialog.vue:
-Verify transaction in the transactions table with type: 'ruble'.
+   - Confirm trading balances (TON and USDT) are updated correctly.

 ## Contributing